Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 • The renewal is usually valid for 2 years.
 However, this also depends on whether the worker’s passport and security bond are still valid for the entire 2 years.
 This also depends on the maximum employment period of your workers.
 For more information, please refer to MOM’s article on “Sector-specific rules for Work Permit”.

-• You need to pay $35 for each renewal
+• You need to pay $35 for each renewal.

-• The outcome of the application is immediate
+• The outcome of the application is immediate.

 How can I renew the Work Permit for my employee?

-1. At least 1 hr before renewing the pass online, you need to register the worker’s residential address and mobile number, using the OFWAS (Online Foreign Workers Address Service).
+1. At least 1 hour before renewing the pass online, you need to register the worker’s residential address and mobile number, using the OFWAS (Online Foreign Workers Address Service).

 2. Login to WP Online.
 Upload the following required documents: